mattpopovich/mattpopovich.com/_posts/2025-11-15-how-to-replace-and-fix-tesla-model-3-window-regulator-motor.md

 ---
-title: "Replace and Fix Tesla Model 3 Window Regulator Motor"
+title: "How to Replace and Fix a Tesla Model 3 Window Regulator Motor"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2025-11-15 12:46:09 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube]    # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [how to, tesla, tesla model 3, tutorial]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents